-There is one added component, a capacitor soldered to lugs 1 and 3 of IC1 on the bottom side of the PCB, which acts as a sort of treble bypass as I understand it.
-I’ve never seen a capacitor that bypasses an entire opamp stage, noninverting to output, but it’s definitely how it’s done.
+There is one added component, a capacitor soldered to lugs 1 and 3 of IC1 on the bottom side of the PCB, which acts as a sort of treble bypass.
+We’ve never seen a capacitor that bypasses an entire opamp stage, noninverting input to output, but it’s definitely how it’s done.
 Here’s a close-up:

 Custom Shop BB Preamp Comp

 The two Custom Shop models of the BB Preamp came out in 2009.
 We’ll look at the “Comp” (compression) model first.
 We didn’t have a physical unit to take apart, but it’s pretty easy to tell what’s going on when you read this excerpt from the product description:

 Users will have the ability to choose standard compression (think current BB-PREAMP), more compression (Andy Timmons BB-AT) and no compression.
 The new BBP-COMP rolls two iconic pedals into one while taking its sound to a new level with a no compression option.

 The only difference between the BB-AT and current BB Preamp (v1.5) is an extra diode in each direction for version 1.5.
 So when they say that you can choose between standard and AT modes, with a third position “no compression” mode (i.e. diode lift), there’s not a lot of room for ambiguity.